 The quality of distillates produced, whether they be water, essential oils, spirits, or fuel alcohol, is determined by how well distillation equipment is cleaned and maintained.
 Before utilizing your still for the first time, clean it well to remove any pollutants that may have remained on its surface during construction.
-Cleaning should be done on a regular basis after each usage, as well as between batches or when transitioning from one spirit to another, especially for commercial distillers.
+Regularly clean after each use, between batches, or when transitioning spirits, especially for commercial distillers.
 This removes contaminants like sulfuric acid from fermented mash that gather on the surface during distillation.

 What are the benefits of cleaning your stills on a regular basis?

 Copper oxidizes when exposed to the environment, changing its color to a bluish-green hue and eventually turning virtually black.
 Patina naturally develops over time in used copper metal.
 Some individuals maintain copper’s natural color by regular washing, polishing, or covering it with benzotriazole.
 Others are unconcerned with the dulling, although this is just true on the exterior.

 Stainless steel stills, on the other hand, will immediately display dirt and smudges on their surface.
 Stainless steel is easy to clean, but it does require periodic washing to maintain it immaculate.

 To ensure safety and purity, regularly clean the inside of a still, whether copper or stainless steel, for distillate generation.
 Additionally, when copper stills are clean, they are more successful in removing sulphides.

 Cleaning Fermentation Equipment-

 Keeping your copper mesh clean-

 Maintain a regular after-use cleaning routine for the copper mesh, just as you would for the still.
-The cleanliness of your copper mesh will influence its capacity to remove sulphur compounds from your liquor, which will have a direct impact on its quality.
+Copper mesh cleanliness directly affects its ability to remove sulfur compounds from liquor, impacting overall quality.

 Still polishing your copper-

 Stills made of stainless steel that has been cleaned-

 Stainless steel stills are much simpler to clean, and unlike copper equipment, they do not tarnish with proper maintenance.
 They will, however, show up even the tiniest smudge or dirt, which may be removed with a simple wipe.